gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Two quick steps and she was up on the bench beneath the window, standing on tiptoe to peek through it.
 The bench shifted slightly as Private Thokmay joined her.
-Outside, After and her father Cough stood a stride apart, Aft glowering with a strapped bundle of goofskins in each hand and Cough with his hands in his pockets and a sunny smile on his face.
+Outside, After and her father Cough stood a stride apart, Aft glowering with a strapped bundle of camelskins in each hand and Cough with his hands in his pockets and a sunny smile on his face.

-"Stop it, you two," Granna Fee snapped, a smaller bundle of goofskins in her arms.
+"Stop it, you two," Granna Fee snapped, a smaller bundle of camelskins in her arms.
 "The last thing Indy needs right now is you two fighting."

 "Yeah, stop it, Aft," Cough said mockingly.
 "You don't want to get Indy in trouble, do you?"

-Aft dropped his goofskins on the cobblestones with a thud.
+Aft dropped his camelskins on the cobblestones with a thud.
 "Don't you dare!"
 Granna Fee warned him as he clenched his fists.
 "As for you," she said coldly, rounding on Cough, "I think it would be best if you went down and made sure your cloud is settling in all right, don't you?"